Effects of particle-hole fluctuations on the superfluid transition in two-dimensional atomic Fermi gases: Introduction

 It has been known that particle-hole fluctuations may play an important role in the 3D superfluid behavior, despite that they are often neglected in theoretical treatments of superconductivity \cite{SchriefferBook}.
 Gor'kov and Melik-Barkhudarov (GMB) \cite{GMB} first found that the lowest order particle-hole fluctuations may reduce both $T_c$ and the zero temperature gap $\Delta_0$ by a factor of 0.44 in a BCS superconductor.
 The study of the GMB effect at the lowest order were extended to atomic Fermi gases in the continuum \cite {Heiselberg2000PRL} or an optical lattice \cite{Kim2009PRL}.
 The effect beyond the lowest order, by including the full particle-hole $T$-matrix in a ladder approximation has been studied without \cite{Yu2009PRA} and with \cite{Chen2016SR} the self-energy feedback.

-In 2D, there have been no similar studies in the literature, however.
-It is the purpose of the present work to investigate the effect of particle-hole fluctuations on the atomic Fermi gas superfluidity in 2D.
+In 2D, there have been no similar studies in the context of BCS-BEC crossover in the literature, however, except for the lowest order particle-hole contributions in the BCS limit~\cite{Petrov2003PRA}.
+It is the purpose of the present work to investigate the effect of particle-hole fluctuations on the Fermi gas superfluidity in 2D.
 The low dimensionality further enhances the strong pairing fluctuations, which are already present when the interaction is strong.
 The very BKT nature of the transition requires that there is already a sizable pairing amplitude, i.e., (pseudo)gap, at $T_\text{BKT}$.
 Therefore, this necessitates the self-consistent inclusion of the self-energy feedback in (both the particle-particle and) the particle-hole $T$-matrices.
-Here we incorporate the particle-hole channel contributions to the pairing fluctuation theory \cite{chen1998PRL,Chen1999PRB,Chen2016SR}, and thus go beyond previous studies \cite{Wu2015PRL,Wang2020NJP}.
+Here we incorporate the particle-hole channel contributions in the pairing fluctuation theory \cite{chen1998PRL,Chen1999PRB,Chen2016SR}, and thus go beyond previous studies \cite{Wu2015PRL,Wang2020NJP}.
 This pairing fluctuation theory includes self-consistently the finite-momentum pairing fluctuations in the single-fermion self energy, and has successfully addressed multiple high $T_c$ \cite{chen1998PRL,Chen1999PRB,Chen2001PRB,ReviewLTP-Full} and atomic Fermi gas experiments \cite{chen2005PR,Kinast2005S,Chen2009PRL,FrontPhys}.
 In particular, it features naturally a pseudogap in 3D unitary Fermi gases, which has been unequivocally corroborated by a recent experiment \cite{li2024nature}.
 Following the previous work in 3D \cite{Chen2016SR}, we show that the particle-hole $T$-matrix serves as a renormalized pairing interaction, which is to appear in the $T$-matrix in the usual particle-particle channel.
 We find that the particle-hole fluctuations lead to a screening to the pairing interaction, and the inverse pairing interaction is effectively shifted by the temperature-dependent, angular-averaged (at two different levels) particle-hole susceptibility $\langle\chi_\text{ph}\rangle$, which approaches a negative constant, $-m/2\pi$, in the BCS limit and increases gradually in the crossover regime toward zero in the BEC limit.
 In result, the particle-hole channel shifts the $T_\text{BKT}$ curve towards the BEC regime as a function of pairing strength.
 Furthermore, comparison shows that the inclusion of particle-hole channel leads to a better overall agreement between our calculated $T_\text{BKT}$ with the results from experiment and quantum Monte Carlo simulations.